Emaaaad/Research_Track1_2nd/README.md

 ```bash
 roscore
 ```
+This command will compile your code and generate the necessary setup files.

 ### 2. Launch the Project:
 In a new terminal, navigate to your ROS workspace and source the setup file if not already done: